 No one likes the concept of “losing your marbles”…not being able to remember names and faces or how to do simple tasks.
 Perhaps having to give up work or stop driving your car.
 The resultant loss of independence is not something most of us want to contemplate.
 But the statistics on mild cognitive impairment (or its more serious form, Alzheimer’s disease) really should cause us to sit up and take notice.

 The incidence of Alzheimer’s disease (AD) is growing at a rapid rate and is expected to double every 20 years.
 It affects more women than men (approximately 2:1) and is the greatest cause of disability in Australians over 65 years of age.
 According to Professor Dale Bredesen (a leading researcher into cognitive decline) it is now more likely that women will develop AD than breast cancer.

-I recently attended the 2017 Science of Nutrition in Medicine conference where the focus of the two days was brain health and it was so exciting to hear the latest research into the causes and risk factors of AD along with all the emerging information on the positive things that show great promise for reducing risk and even potentially reverse or slowing cognitive decline.
+Research in this area is growing at a rapid rate.
+We now know a lot more about brain health and the latest research into the causes and risk factors of AD along with all the emerging information on the positive things that show great promise for reducing risk and even potentially reverse or slowing cognitive decline.
 (The old belief was that we just continue to lose brain cells as we age but now we understand that the brain has plasticity and has the potential to remodel and repair).

 “Alzheimer’s disease is thought to be 5-10% genetic and 90-95% lifestyle.”

 ACNEM conference 2017